amihalj/amihalj.github.io/content/_index.md

     image_xs: /img/ante-s.png
     image_l: /img/ante-m.png
   content: >-
-    Hi!

-    I am Ante Mihalj, software engineer with 15 year experience in various technologies.
+    Hi, my name is Ante, I am a software engineer with 15 year experience in various technologies.
 I value hard work, team spirit and search for knowledge.
 I have made a full circle from "Hello worlds", implementing banking core systems, playing lead dev roles in few startups (both back and front end) to client consultancy and team education.

 personal:
   title: Short history
+  subtitle: I'll try to keep it short
   content: >-
     I have started with __software development__ during my colledge, working with __Java__ and __.NET__ desktop frameworks.
 Java was still young, so was C#.
 Everything was Object Oriented except when I had to work with Javascript.
 At that time it was really Vanilla.
 Learning new programming languages and self-improvement were my daily basis.